 Worried about not getting enough participants?
 If you only get a few, then make it intimate.
 If you only get one?
 Looks like you got your first coaching client.
 Nice work.

 4. Create a video interview series.
 Start interviewing inspiring people.
 Not only is it something other’s want to watch but you getting to interview and connect with rockstars is the best part.
-David Siteman Garland has done an exceptional job with this at The Rise to The Top.
+Jonathan Fields has done an amazing job with this at The Good Life Project.
 These could later be packaged up and sold as a stand alone product.

 5. Create an online course.
 Have some fun with it like Jules Clancy’s Virtual Cookery School over at of Stone Soup.
-Or maybe make it simple and creative like Mondo Beyond’s dreaming big classes.
 Or go really deep like Corbett Barr and Chase Reeves have done with Fizzle – their private community and video training library for online entrepreneurs.
 Or check out our own Live Off Your Passion course.
-Develop these once and they make money for a long time to come.
+Develop these once and they help people and make money for a long time to come.

 7. Write a guide.
 Maybe it’s a PDF report or eBook.
-It doesn’t have to be that long as long as it is massively helpful.
+It doesn’t have to be that long – it just must be massively helpful.
 My buddy Leo of Zen Habits has been known to write a short, very specific, and super helpful eBook inside of a few hours.
 He can have it online in a matter of days and in his case, making big money from it.

 8. Create a podcast.
 Put together a talk or interview and put it up with a price on it.
 Then promote it a bit.
 Either do this with new content or take your existing work and turn it into audio and upload it to iTunes.
 Pat Flynn has done a great job with this at Smart Passive Income (10 million downloads and counting).
 Also check out John Lee Dumas’ Entrepreneur On Fire podcast that now gets millions of downloads a month.

 10. Film a video.
 These are best for visual tutorials like fitness or computer instruction.
 Amber Zuckswert has knocked it out of the park with her virtual pilates classes at Epic Self and Laura Roeder built a seven-figure business inside of two years by teaching non web savvy folks how to use Twitter and Facebook.